Please enable JavaScript to ensure auto alt text generation works properly

 Step 2: Match modality to bottleneck

-Phone screens eating your week → one-way video.
+Phone screens eating your week → AI-assisted screening platform.
 Candidates ghosting before you respond → chat/SMS.
 Resume pile with clear must-haves → resume automation.
 Need to prove skills directly → assessments.

 Step 3: Confirm pricing and trial access